Head-On Collisions

 Rear-End Collision

-A rear-end collision is the consequence of one vehicle crashing into the back of another vehicle.
-In most instances, the driver who rear-ends another is at fault due to unsafe driving behaviors like tailgating.
-However, there are some situations where the vehicle in front acts with negligence.
-This includes when a driver decides to reverse suddenly and without warning, fails to fix broken brake lights or other mechanical malfunctions, and brake checks.
+A rear-end collision occurs when one vehicle crashes into the back of another.
+In most cases, the driver who rear-ends another is at fault due to unsafe driving practices such as tailgating.
+However, there are situations in which the vehicle in front acts negligently.
+This includes when a driver decides to reverse suddenly and without warning, fails to fix broken brake lights or other mechanical malfunctions, and performs brake checks.

 Uber/Lyft/Taxi Accidents

-With more people utilizing rideshare services, like Uber and Lyft, as well as taxis for travel, traffic has increased on the roads.
-Different types of accidents involving a passenger can range in severity, and accident liability is determined by whose vehicle hits whose.
-Accidents involving rideshare companies or taxis can become a little complicated when it comes to obtaining compensation, which is why it's important to hire an expert attorney.
+With more people using rideshare services like Uber and Lyft, as well as taxis, traffic on the roads has increased.
+Accidents involving a passenger can range in severity, and liability is determined by whose vehicle hits whose.
+Accidents involving rideshare companies or taxis can be complicated when it comes to obtaining compensation, which is why it's important to hire an expert attorney.

 Sideswipe Collisions